iotaledger/streams/README.md

 ## Examples

-We have a list of test cases in the [`examples` directory](iota-streams-app-channels/examples) that you can use as a reference when developing applications with IOTA Streams.
+We have an example in the [`examples` directory](iota-streams-app-channels/examples) that you can use as a reference when developing applications with IOTA Streams.

 ## Supporting the project

-If this library has been useful to you and you feel like contributing, consider posting a [bug report](https://github.com/iotaledger/streams/issues/new), [feature request](https://github.com/iotaledger/streams/issues/new) or a [pull request](https://github.com/iotaledger/streams/pulls/).
+If this library has been useful to you and you feel like contributing, please see our [contribution guidelines](CONTRIBUTING.md) for all the ways in which you can contribute.

 ### Running tests